drewrotunno/ThesisCode/README.md

 These are a handful of MATLAB codes that went into figures, or are central to the results in some way.
 They include:

 1) The Silvester AC skin simulation for arbitrary rectangular conductor, plus the B<sub>x</sub>-field in a line above it.
-I elect to animate the results somewhat, by playing the currents over a few cycles of phase.
+I elect to animate the results somewhat, by playing the data over a few cycles of phase.
 2) Breit-Rabi and AC Zeeman energy curves and Force plots
 3) Just AC Zeeman energy
 4) Just DC Zeeman energy and Clebsch-Gordan coefficients, over a range of B